 Attend and Watch Dog Shows

-Dog shows offer a unique opportunity to not only see dogs of various breeds in action, but also a great way to meet people involved with those breeds.
-Dog shows on TV are also a wonderful opportunity to stay safe at home, but also learn a little bit about many AKC-recognized breeds and get a clearer picture about what these dogs are like.
-Attend a dog show as a spectator; you can also watch past dog shows on-demand at any time on AKC.tv.
+Dog shows offer a unique opportunity to not only see dogs of various breeds in action, but they’re also a great way to meet people involved with those breeds.
+Watching dog shows on TV is also a wonderful opportunity to learn a little bit about many AKC-recognized breeds and get a clearer picture of what these dogs are like.
+Attend a dog show as a spectator or watch past dog shows on-demand at any time on AKC.tv.